FedDebug: Systematic Debugging for Federated Learning Applications: Faulty Client Localization

 \section{Faulty Client Localization}

-Faults in a client's model can arise due to measurement errors, human labeling errors, data poisoning, communication problems, or subjective biases of labellers~\cite{ frenay2013classification, li2016data, steinhardt2017certified, ghosh2017robust}.
-To achieve optimal performance of the global model, it is critical to correctly identify a faulty client and potentially restrict its participation.
-Manually identifying faulty clients is neither scalable nor effective due to a large number of participating clients in FL and their uninterpretable models \ie model parameters do not provide any meaningful debugging information.
+Faults in a client's model can arise due to measurement errors, human labeling errors, data poisoning, communication problems, or subjective biases of labellers.
+For a high-quality global model, it is critical to correctly identify a faulty client and potentially restrict its participation.
+Manually identifying faulty clients is neither scalable nor effective due to a large number of participating clients in FL and their uninterpretable models.
+Furthermore, the model parameters (\ie~weights) do not provide any meaningful debugging information.
 To automate faulty client localization, we must define a feedback mechanism to guide our search for faulty clients efficiently.
 Automated debugging tools~\cite{zeller2002simplifying, le2011genprog} for regular software address this problem by relying on multiple test {\em inputs} and a test {\em oracle}.
 For example, unit tests can guide the search toward concise input leading to incorrect program output~\cite{zeller2002simplifying}.
-In FL, the two (\ie inputs and oracle) translate into diverse test data and the corresponding accurate labels; both of which are unavailable in FL applications.
+In FL, the inputs and oracle translate into diverse test data and the corresponding accurate labels, both of which are unavailable to the developer at the central server.